 And while we are talking about convenience, I will also admit that while at the grocery store for the second round of this recipe testing, I selected a bag of carrots to take home and julienne, and then I went all the way back to the produce section and exchanged them for the pre-shredded carrots.
 This is a salad that can be made quickly and easily if you take a few short cuts.

-1 to 2 teaspoon brown sugar (or honey), depending on how sweet you like it
+- 1 to 2 teaspoon brown sugar (or honey)

-Boil the edamame according to package directions.
+- Boil the edamame in water, according to package directions.
 Dunk them in cold water to cool the beans and stop the cooking.
-In a bowl, combine all of the salad ingredients.
+Thoroughly drain the edamame and remove the edamame from the pods.
+Discard the pods.
+In a bowl, combine all of the remaining salad ingredients with the edamame.

 I rinse my red onions or place them in a bowl of icy water before eating them raw if they are especially pungent.
 It rinses away the chemicals that make them so assertive.
 Give it a try.
 I like red onions, but I think the more “kicky” ones can overwhelm a salad.

 And, many thanks to Marsha for giving me the idea to make this salad.
 And a speedy recovery to her Westie, Tootsie, who has been a bit under the weather.